kirandatwani/kirandatwani.github.io/projects/project-5.md

 ## Accomplishments

 While this paper reflected less on my personal thoughts, I was able to convey the message I had learned and observed while studying abroad.
 Alongside this paper, because I was studying abroad precisely at the time the pandemic began to grow, I worked on a more reflective piece about my experiences studying abroad during a pandemic as an international student.

-Right now, I am working on getting the two papers published in different journals.
-With the help from my advisor, I hope to publish my COVID-19 reflection paper where international students who desire to study abroad can have a look at how the pandemic affected my studies and overall lifestyle in a foreign country.
-As for my Ikigai and Technology paper, after a few more trials of editing, there might be a shot at publishing it in the Horizons journal at UH Manoa.

 To catch a glimpse of the current drafts, you can read about the ikigai and technology portion <a href="https://drive.google.com/file/d/18q4KWl32j9THvd6-QfXcgNoy--MmY6cV/view?usp=sharing">here</a>, and the COVID-19 portion <a href="https://drive.google.com/file/d/1NeOtHU9U1fLuxoDpJZffLoKrn6HWgCE7/view?usp=sharing">here</a>.